When testing active directory our goals should be to:

 persist on the domain (situation dependent)

-Assuming that we've already enumerated the domain, we should now be focused on gathering credentials to move laterally within the domain.
+Assuming that we've already the domain, we should now be focused on gathering credentials to move laterally within the domain.

 Cached credential retrieval